cheddar-lang/docs/for_loops.md

 ## For

 `for` loops are the most concise loop construct.
-On the `for`, **parenthesis are required**, this is described in the [Control Flow](/control_flow.md) section.
+For `for` loops, **parenthesis are required**, this is described in the [Control Flow](/control_flow.md) section.
 There syntax is highly resemblant of their C counterpart:

 ```go
 for (var i := 0; i < 5; i++) {